jowo-io/next-auth-pubkey/examples/app-router/README.md

 ## About

-This example demonstrates configuring `next-auth-lightning-provider` using the Next.js App Router.
+This example demonstrates configuring `next-auth-pubkey-provider` using the Next.js App Router.

 > ⚠️ WARNING using `node-persist` is not recommended in lambda or edge environments.
 >